Wichita Lineman (horse)

 Wichita Lineman was a National Hunt racehorse, foaled on 18 April 2001.

 He won nine of his eighteen races, finishing second in a further four.
 The majority of his runs were in the hands of Tony McCoy.
-Wichita Lineman's final win came at the 2009 Cheltenham Festival, where he rallied from 15 to 20 lengths.
+Wichita Lineman's final win came at the 2009 Cheltenham Festival in the William Hill Trophy where he rallied from 15 to 20 lengths to win by a neck.

 He was owned by J. P. McManus and trained by Jonjo O'Neill.

 Wichita Lineman suffered a fatal fall, breaking his back at the first fence of the Irish Grand National on Monday 13 April 2009, aged 8 years, after carrying top weight in the race.